Skip to contents

 Details

-Note that the PIF comparison approach assumes same baseline health data for scenario 1 and 2 (e.g. comparison of two scenarios at the same time).
+approach_comparison Please note that the PIF comparison approach assumes same baseline health data for scenario 1 and 2 (e.g. comparison of two scenarios at the same time point).

 Author